 Based on the Nvidia deepops stack, this included Prometheus for short-term metric storage.
 Our users liked the level of detail they got from our custom dashboards compared with our previous Zabbix-based solution, so we decided to extend the retention period to several years and needed to find the best option on the market for this task.

-Ideally, we wanted PhD students to be able to access data from even their earliest experiments while they were finishing their theses.
+Ideally, we wanted PhD students to be able to access data from even their earliest experiments while they were finishing their thesis.
 Since we do everything on-premise we needed a solution that has strong compression and is extremely space-efficient.

 Solution